How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 Cambridge English (C1 Advanced or C2 Proficiency)Score 190

-Step 5: Build a Strong Academic and Extracurricular profile
+Step 5: Build a Strong Academic and Extracurricular Profile

 Step 6: Crafting an Impressive Application

-• Having a near-perfect academic record
+• Having a good academic record

-• Exceptional achievements when it comes to extracurricular Activities
+• Exceptional achievements when it comes to extracurricular activities

-• Having exceptional Personal essays
+• Having exceptional personal essays

 Step 7: Preparation for the Interview Process

-Begin your preparation well in advance, strengthen your understanding of the admission process, prepare insightful questions, and practice your responding style.
-Here are a few things that you can consider for better preparation.
+Begin your preparation well in advance, strengthen your understanding of the admission process, prepare insightful questions, and practice your response style.

 • Research and understand the values and mission of MIT

-• Familiarise your preparation with your relevant program
+• Familiarise yourself with your relevant program

 • Prepare Insightful Questions that can be asked during the Interview sessions